localstack/docs/content/en/user-guide/aws/glacier/index.md

    {{< command >}}
    $ awslocal glacier initiate-job --account-id - --vault-name <VAULT-NAME> --vault-name <VAULT-NAME> --job-parameters <JSON-CONFIGURATION-FILE>
    {{< /command >}}
-   {{< alert >}}
+   {{< alert title="Note" >}}
-   **Note**: JSON Configuration Options can be found [on the official AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/glacier/initiate-job.html).
+   JSON Configuration Options can be found [on the official AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/glacier/initiate-job.html).
 The following setting can be used in case of Inventory retrieval: `{ "Type": "inventory-retrieval", "ArchiveId": <ARCHIVE-ID> }`.
 Archive ID can be got as an output of the Data Upload/List Jobs request.
    {{< /alert >}}

 5. Use the `upload-archive` command to upload an archive to a vault: